 At UCLH, we have a real 'One Team' ethos, and our values - safety, kindness, teamwork and improving, are central to the way we work.
 This is supported by our staff, who voted us as the #1 NHS Acute Trust to work for in the whole of England.Job descriptionJob responsibilities

-For a full and detailed description of the role, all applicants are advised to read the attached Job Description.Person SpecificationKnowledge and QualificationsEssential
+For more information regarding the main responsibilities of the role, please refer to the attached Job Description.Person SpecificationKnowledge and QualificationsEssential

 - BSc or Diploma in Radiography